redislabs-training/ru202/README.md

 If you have questions about this repository, you can chat with our teaching assistants on the [Redis University Discord Server](https://discord.gg/3wseBzw).

-### Subscribe to our YouTube Channel
+### Subscribe to our YouTube Channel / Follow us on Twitch

 We'd love for you to [check out our YouTube channel](https://youtube.com/redisinc), and subscribe if you want to see more Redis videos!
+We also stream regularly on our [Twitch.tv channel](https://www.twitch.tv/redisinc) - follow us to be notified when we're live.